fdong6/628-Module-3-Group-2/README.md

 # 628-Module-3-Group 2
 #
 # Summary
   Our project focuses on restaurants serving fast food.
 We aim to provide advice to the restaurants based on our analysis in four categories: food, service, wating time, and sanitary conditions.
-Please refer to our report Executive Summary_Module 3.pdf for more details.
+Please refer to our report 628_Module_3_Executive Summary.pdf for more details.
 #
 # Codes
 This folder contains serveral R codes.
 Subset.R conducts data extraction and data cleaning, resulting in 628.Rdata.